just-the-docs/just-the-docs/cityjsonseq/index.md

 ## Streaming 3D cities with CityJSONSeq

-Since we want to have access to some properties, eg [`"transform"`](https://www.cityjson.org/specs/#transform-object) and the [CRS](https://www.cityjson.org/specs/#referencesystem-crs), those need to be known by the client/software parsing the stream.
+Since we want to have access to some properties, eg [`"transform"`](https://www.cityjson.org/specs/#transform-object), the [CRS](https://www.cityjson.org/specs/#referencesystem-crs) or [`"geometry-templates"`](https://www.cityjson.org/specs/#geometry-templates), those need to be known by the client/software parsing the stream.

 The first JSON Object should therefore be of type `"CityJSON"` and contain the necessary information.
 Notice that the properties `"CityObjects"` and `"vertices"` are mandatory (for the [JSON Object to be valid](https://www.cityjson.org/specs/#cityjson-object)) but should be respectively an empty JSON object and an empty array.